aquasecurity/kube-hunter/README.md

 * Run the job with `kubectl create -f ./job.yaml`
 * Find the pod name with `kubectl describe job kube-hunter`
 * View the test results with `kubectl logs <pod name>`
+## Contributing

+We welcome contributions, especially new hunter modules that perform additional tests.
+If you would like to develop your modules please read [Guidelines For Developing Your    First kube-hunter Module](https://github.com/aquasecurity/kube-hunter/blob/master/CONTRIBUTING.md).

+### Bugs

+If you think you have found a bug please follow the instructions below.

+- Please spend a small amount of time giving due diligence to the issue tracker.
+Your issue might be a duplicate.
+- Open a new issue if a duplicate doesn't already exist.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.

+### Features

+We also use the GitHub issue tracker to track feature requests.
+If you have an idea to make kube-bench even more awesome follow the steps below.

+- Open a new issue.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Clearly define the use case, using concrete examples.
+- If you would like to include a technical design for your feature please feel free to do so.

+### Pull Requests

+We welcome pull requests!

+- Your PR is more likely to be accepted if it focuses on just one change.
+- Please include a comment with the results before and after your change.
+- Your PR is more likely to be accepted if it includes tests.
+(We have not historically been very strict about tests, but we would like to improve this!).
+- You're welcome to submit a draft PR if you would like early feedback on an idea or an approach.
+- Happy coding!

 ## License
 This repository is available under the [Apache License 2.0](https://github.com/aquasecurity/kube-hunter/blob/master/LICENSE).